yassine/avrodite/README.md

 byte[] avroData = codec.encode(new Model());
 Model decodedModel = codec.decode(avroData);

-//You can get your schema from the codec like so Schema schema = codec.getSchema();
+//When needed, you can get your schema from the codec instance like so Schema schema = codec.getSchema();

 ```